Country Music Hall of Famers in bold

 Dale Potter born in Puxico, Missouri, 1929 (died 1996)

-Tommy Caldwell of the Marshall Tucker Band died (car wreck), 1980 (was 30)
+Tommy Caldwell of the Marshall Tucker Band died in Spartanburg, South Carolina (injuries from an April 21 car wreck), 1980 (was 30)

-Ken Curtis died (natural causes), 1991 (was 74).
+Ken Curtis died in Clovis, California (heart attack), 1991 (was 74).
 The Gunsmoke star was also a one-time member of the Sons of the Pioneers.

-Danny Davis of the Nashville Brass born in Dorchester, Massachusetts, 1925 (died 2008)
+Danny Davis (ne George Joseph Nowlan) of the Nashville Brass born in Dorchester, Massachusetts, 1925 (died 2008)

 Eddie Noack born in Houston, Texas, 1930 (died 1978)